 - Place one cookie on a fork and dip into white chocolate, covering on all sides and tapping to get excess chocolate off.
 Remove to a cooling rack with parchment or aluminum foil underneath to catch the drippings.
-Use excess chocolate to coat strawberries.

 - Do not store in the refrigerator, but in an airtight container in a cool place.

 - If you tried this recipe, come back and let us know how it was in the comments or ratings.

 Oh my gosh.
 All I can say is YUM, as I drool over your pictures.

 Not only are these gorgeous, they are so easy my older kids could make these all by themselves.
 I wouldn’t have thought to color and drizzle the left-over melted chocolate.